brianleixia/BiverWordle/README.md

 ## Overview

-[!Overview of visualization method BiverWordle, using example stock 002594 BYD] (https://github.com/Brian-Lei-XIA/BiverWordle/blob/main/images/overview.png)
+![Overview of visualization method BiverWordle, using example stock 002594 BYD] (https://github.com/Brian-Lei-XIA/BiverWordle/blob/main/images/overview.png)

 BiverWordle is a novel visualization system for analyzing, visualizing, and verifying the sentiments of stock trends on financial text forums.
 It combines stock data visualization techniques, such as K-Line diagrams, with text data visualization methods like Theme River and Word Cloud, to provide a comprehensive and intuitive representation of stock market sentiment.